IAMAP842/Slidely_AI_Frontend_Part/README.md

 - Create New Submission: Enter details including Name, Email, Phone Number, and GitHub repo link.
 Use the stopwatch to track time spent on filling out the form.
 - View Submissions: Browse through previously submitted forms using Next and Previous buttons.
 - Keyboard Shortcuts: Use keyboard shortcuts for form submission and navigation.
+- It also has option for deletion of submitted forms and option for editing submitted form.

  Getting Started